TorenUK/TorenUK/README.md

 ## Here's what I'm currently working on...

-### CraftyBean - A full-stack build for a small ecommerce business that sells personalised gifts.
+### CraftyBean - A full-stack build for a small ecommerce business.

 ### what I'm using...
 #### ReactJS - React Context API - Node & ExpressJs - Firebase.